top of page

 For remote access to digital records, the most comprehensive databases for Italian records are provided through Ancestry. com, FamilySearch.org, and Italy's Antenati website.

-Unfortunately, a relatively small number of civil records is digitally available for towns in central and northern Italy.
+Unfortunately, only a relatively small number of civil records are currently available on-line for central and northern Italy.

 • Local municipalities